sodadata/docs/soda/new-documentation.md

 #### May 29, 2024
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Library 1.5.4 and Soda Agents 1.1.5 and 1.1.6.
+* Added documentation and example of including a failed rows query in a [user-defined check]({% link soda-cl/user-defined.md %}#example-with-failed-rows).

 #### May 28, 2024
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Library 1.5.3.